 Just like with a DAM system, solutions vary from vendor to vendor.
 However, most PIM systems help you:

-- Collect: Easily gather product-related information (i.e., SKUs, stock information, product copy, supplier details, specs, delivery options, product images, videos, audio files, etc.) from various suppliers, sources, and data providers.
-Like a DAM system, there is a DAM component.
-However, it is limited to product-related assets.
+- Collect: Easily gather product-related information (like SKUs, stock information, product copy, supplier details, specs, delivery options, product images, videos, and audio files) from various suppliers, sources, and data providers.
+This is similar to DAM functionality, however, it is limited to product-related assets.

 - Distribute: Easily share up-to-date product catalogs with multiple partners and channels, while customizing exports with only the product attributes they want.